grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 If a "client" span goes to one {{< param "PRODUCT_ROOT_NAME" >}}, but a "server" span goes to another {{< param "PRODUCT_ROOT_NAME" >}},  then no single {{< param "PRODUCT_ROOT_NAME" >}} will be able to pair the spans and a metric won't be generated.

 `otelcol.exporter.loadbalancing` can solve this problem partially if it is configured with `routing_key = "traceID"`.
-  * Each Agent will then be able to calculate service graph for each "client"/"server" pair in a trace.
+Each {{< param "PRODUCT_ROOT_NAME" >}} will then be able to calculate a service graph for each "client"/"server" pair in a trace.
-  * However, it is possible to have a span with similar "server"/"client" values in a different trace, processed by another Agent.
+It is possible to have a span with similar "server"/"client" values in a different trace, processed by another {{< param "PRODUCT_ROOT_NAME" >}}.
-  * If two different Agents process similar "server"/"client" spans, they will generate the same service graph metric series.
+If two different {{< param "PRODUCT_ROOT_NAME" >}} process similar "server"/"client" spans, they will generate the same service graph metric series.
-  * If the series from two Agents are the same, this will lead to issues when writing them to the backend database.
+If the series from two {{< param "PRODUCT_ROOT_NAME" >}} are the same, this will lead to issues when writing them to the backend database.
-  * Users could differentiate the series by adding an attribute such as `"collector.id"`.
+You could differentiate the series by adding an attribute such as `"collector.id"`.
-      * Unfortunately, there is currently no method in the Agent to aggregate those series from different Agents and merge them into one series.
+Unfortunately, there is currently no method in {{< param "PRODUCT_ROOT_NAME" >}} to aggregate those series from different {{< param "PRODUCT_ROOT_NAME" >}}s and merge them into one series.
-    * A PromQL query could be used to aggregate the metrics from different Agents.
+You could use a PromQL query to aggregate the metrics from different {{< param "PRODUCT_ROOT_NAME" >}}s.
-    * If the metrics are stored in Grafana Mimir, cardinality issues due to `"collector.id"` labels can be solved using [Adaptive Metrics][adaptive-metrics].
+If the metrics are stored in Grafana Mimir, cardinality issues due to `"collector.id"` labels can be solved using [Adaptive Metrics][adaptive-metrics].

 A simpler, more scalable alternative to generating service graph metrics in {{< param "PRODUCT_ROOT_NAME" >}} is to generate them entirely in the backend database.
 For example, service graphs can be [generated][tempo-servicegraphs] in Grafana Cloud by the Tempo traces database.